CQCL/pytket-docs/manual/manual_backend.rst

     handle = backend.process_circuit(compiled_qkd, n_shots=1000)
     print(backend.get_result(handle).get_counts())

 .. note:: The same effect can be achieved by ``assert backend.valid_circuit(qkd)`` after compilation.
-However, when designing the compilation procedure manually, it is unclear whether a failure for this assertion would come from the incompatibility of the :py:class:`Backend` for the experiment or from the compilation failing.
+However, when designing the compilation procedure manually, it is unclear whether a failure for this assertion would come from the incompatibility of the :py:class:`~pytket.backends.Backend` for the experiment or from the compilation failing.

 Otherwise, a practical solution around different measurement requirements is to separate the design into "state circuits" and "measurement circuits".
-At the point of running on the :py:class:`Backend`, we can then choose to either just send the state circuit for statevector calculations or compose it with the measurement circuits to run on sampling :py:class:`Backend` s.
+At the point of running on the :py:class:`~pytket.backends.Backend`, we can then choose to either just send the state circuit for statevector calculations or compose it with the measurement circuits to run on sampling :py:class:`~pytket.backends.Backend` s.

 ..
 Use `supports_X` to inspect type of backend used at runtime, or look at the requirements to see if measurements/conditionals are supported

-At runtime, we can check whether a particular result type is supported using the :py:attr:`Backend.supports_X` properties, whereas restrictions on the :py:class:`Circuit` s supported can be inspected with :py:attr:`Backend.required_predicates`.
+At runtime, we can check whether a particular result type is supported using the :py:attr:`Backend.supports_X` properties, whereas restrictions on the :py:class:`~pytket.Circuit` s supported can be inspected with :py:attr:`Backend.required_predicates`.

 ..
 Compile generically, making use of `get_compiled_circuit`

-Whilst the demands of each :py:class:`Backend` on the properties of the :py:class:`Circuit` necessitate different compilation procedures, using the default compilation sequences provided with :py:meth:`Backend.get_compiled_circuit` handles compiling generically.
+Whilst the demands of each :py:class:`~pytket.backends.Backend` on the properties of the :py:class:`~pytket.Circuit` necessitate different compilation procedures, using the default compilation sequences provided with :py:meth:`Backend.get_compiled_circuit` handles compiling generically.

 ..
 All backends can `process_circuit` identically

-Similarly, every :py:class:`Backend` can use :py:meth:`Backend.process_circuit` identically.
-Additional :py:class:`Backend`-specific arguments (such as the number of shots required or the seed for a simulator) will just be ignored if passed to a :py:class:`Backend` that does not use them.
+Similarly, every :py:class:`~pytket.backends.Backend` can use :py:meth:`~pytket.backends.Backend.process_circuit` identically.
+Additional :py:class:`~pytket.backends.Backend`-specific arguments (such as the number of shots required or the seed for a simulator) will just be ignored if passed to a :py:class:`~pytket.backends.Backend` that does not use them.

 ..
 Case split on retrieval again to handle statevector separately from samplers